scott-clare1/MindRAG/README.md

 """
 ```

-In this instance "question" is the prompt "what is depression?" and the context will hopefully be whatever nhs documents that discuss depression.
+In this instance "question" is the prompt "what is depression?" and the context will hopefully be whatever NHS documents that discuss depression.

 This question-answer prompt is then used to be passed into our large language model to provide a generated response based on the context given.